JioTV-Go/jiotv_go/README.md

 Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)

 **Free Software, Hell Yeah!**.
 The project is open-source and free to use.
-Any attempt to sell this project will be considered as a violation of the license and will be taken down immediately.
+Any attempt to sell this project will be considered a violation of the license and will be taken down immediately.
 If you notice any such activity, please report it to [me](mailto:rabil@rbls.eu.org).